 How Aquaculture Works

 Aquaculture practices vary depending on the location and type of food involved.
 Fish and other aquatic life can be bred and reared in natural bodies of water, such as ponds, lakes, marshland (freshwater aquaculture) or in the ocean (marine aquaculture).
 Aquaculture can also be conducted in man-made tanks, commonly found in fish hatcheries.

 The practice of raising seafood in a controlled environment has been practiced for thousands of years.
-It was used by indigenous people of Australia and within the Roman Empire.
+It was used by the indigenous people of Australia and within the Roman Empire.
 Aquaculture practices in China during the Tang Dynasty led to a mutation that created the goldfish, now a ubiquitous household pet.

-In modern times, aquaculture is one of the fastest growing food production sectors in the world.
+In modern times, aquaculture is one of the fastest-growing food production sectors in the world.
 Natural fisheries have limitations on how many fish can be caught and are only available during certain months of the year.
 As an alternative, aquaculture can provide large and consistent quantities of fish and seafood.
 The addition of aquacultural stocks such as salmon and oysters into the marketplace has helped meet current seafood demands.

 Jobs in Aquaculture

+There are several career opportunities within aquaculture, and most, but not all, will require a degree or advanced training.
 Aquaculturists can find work with state and federal government agencies, on fish farms, and within academia.
-To be an aquaculture farmer, on-the-job training is the main requirement.
+On-the-job training is the main requirement to be an aquaculture farmer.

 For research-oriented aquaculture positions, such as biological technicians, who conduct experiments, a bachelor's degree in biology or a related field is usually required.